Love Supreme Festival - Patrice Quinn (lead singer Kamasi Washington)

 Photo by Alfred George Bailey

 With a career spanning nearly four decades as a broadcaster, radio producer, writer, and dj, Tony Minvielle is regarded as one of the finest in his field.
-His musical CV, as an interviewer and a dj, includes much of the great and the good of the musical world including Curtis Mayfield, Gil Scott Heron, Roy Ayers, David Crosby, Gregory Porter, Terence Blanchard and so many more.
+His musical CV, as an interviewer and a dj, includes much of the great and the good of the musical world including Curtis Mayfield, Gil Scott Heron, Roy Ayers, David Crosby, Esparanza Spalding, Flora Purim, Gregory Porter, Terrace Martin, Robert Glasper, George Benson, Gretchen Parlato, Ronnie Laws, Terence Blanchard and so many more.

-He now hosts Foldedspace on Jazz FM (200K listeners per week) and has produced multiple documentaries for both Jazz FM and Absolute Radio (4 million listeners per week).
+He started out hosting the late night Foldedspace on Jazz FM (station reach 200K listeners per week) in 2017 and now hosts the daytime Tony Minvielle on Sunday on Jazz FM.
+As well as that he has produced multiple documentaries for both Jazz FM and Absolute Radio (station reach 4 million listeners per week).

 His passion for music was nurtured as a teenager whilst working in a record shop in his native South London and was further boosted as a dj during his student days in the eighties sharing decks with the likes of John Peel and Afrika Bambaata and providing the musical soundtrack to bands as diverse as Incognito and the Smiths.